 (2) Procedures for Pre-Approval of Audit and Non-Audit Services.
 The Committee shall approve procedures for the pre-approval of audit and non-audit services by the independent auditor and, as necessary, any audit services on which the independent auditor expressly relies.

 (3) Engagement of Independent Auditor.
-The Committee shall, prior to commencement of the annual independent audit, review with management, the internal auditors, and the independent auditors the audit objective and the proposed scope of the audit plan and fees, including the auditor’s and management’s responsibilities, the areas of business to be examined, the adequacy of the personnel to be assigned to the audit and other factors that may affect the timelines of such audit, any other firms performing audit procedures, the accounting policies and procedures to be followed, special areas to be investigated and the adequacy of the program for integration of the independent and internal audit efforts.
+The Committee shall, prior to commencement of the annual independent audit, review with management, the internal auditors, and the independent auditors the audit objective and the proposed scope of the audit plan and fees, including the auditor’s and management’s responsibilities, the areas of business to be examined, the adequacy of the personnel to be assigned to the audit and other factors that may affect the timelines of such audit, any other firms performing audit procedures, special areas to be investigated and the adequacy of the program for integration of the independent and internal audit efforts.
 The Committee shall give due consideration to whether the independent auditor’s performance of non-audit services is legally permissible and compatible with the auditor’s independence and the Committee shall, in accordance with the procedures for pre-approval approved by the Committee (and any de minimis exceptions permitted by applicable law), review and pre-approve all audit and permitted non-audit services.

 (4) Review of Independence and Performance of Independent Auditor.
 The Committee shall, on an annual basis, evaluate the qualifications, performance and independence of the independent auditor, including review of the lead partner and taking into account the opinions of management and the head (and any other senior personnel, as appropriate) of the internal audit function.
 In connection with this assessment, the Committee shall obtain and review, at least annually, a report by the independent auditor describing all relationships between the auditor and the Company that may impact the objectivity and independence of the firm, and discuss with the auditor the potential effects of any disclosed relationship on independence.
 The Committee shall also, at least annually, obtain and review from the independent auditor: (i) a report describing (a) the auditor’s internal quality-control procedures and (b) any material issues raised by the auditor’s most recent internal quality control review, peer review (if applicable), or any inquiry or investigation by governmental or professional authorities, within the preceding five years, with regards to one or more independent audits carried out by the auditor, and the steps taken to deal with any such issues; and (ii) any other reports, and at such frequency, as required by applicable law or the standards of the Public Company Accounting Oversight Board (United States) (the “PCAOB”).
 The Committee shall present its conclusions to the Board and, if so determined by the Committee, recommend that the Board take additional action, including rotating the lead partner or the independent auditor, to satisfy itself of the qualifications, performance and independence of the independent auditor.